 Every business is unique.
-Each place has a certain demographic they are targeting and a specific set of competitors fighting for the same customers.
-You can’t ask someone in a completely different field what their data or demographics look like; it won’t be the same as yours.
+Each place has a certain demographic they are targeting and a particular set of competitors fighting for the same customers.
+You can’t ask someone in an entirely different field what their data or demographics look like; it won’t be the same as yours.
 One strategy does not fit all – so be sure to take a long hard look at what you are trying to achieve, and create a plan around that.
-Looking to build a younger fan base?
-Find the social platform they are currently using and put your efforts into building it out with great content that they will enjoy, and better yet, SHARE!
+Seeking to build a younger fan base?
+Find the social platform they are currently using and put your efforts into building it out with a significant content that they will enjoy, and better yet, SHARE!
 Every decision you make needs to make sense, not just doing it for the sake of checking off a box.

 You can find out the percentage of males versus females who view your brand, but data isn’t everything.
-Data won’t tell you how those people feel about your brand or product, or if they’ve had a terrible interaction with someone in your organization or one of your products.
+Data won’t say how those people feel about your brand or product, or if they’ve had a terrible interaction with someone in your organization or one of your products.
 Data also won’t help you generate new ideas to enhance your brand or product.
 If you know what questions to ask, data is your best friend, but without any indication or insight, the data that comes from social media and analytics is worthless.
-So, go ahead with compiling your data, but make sure that you know what you’re looking for.
+So, go ahead with compiling your data, but make sure that you know what your focus is.

-This is just a fact of life.
-You will forget to put hashtags on posts, or forget to create a special hashtag for an entire event or campaign.
-You will see a competitor have an amazing campaign that you wish you would have thought of first.
+Failure is just a fact of life.
+You will forget to put hashtags on posts or forget to create a unique hashtag for an entire event or campaign.
+You will see a competitor have a fantastic campaign that you wish you would have thought of first.
 You will want to bash your head against the wall when algorithms change (or maybe that is just me).
 Unfortunately, that is all part of the evolution of social media and figuring out that you will never be perfect is the only way to survive and thrive.
 Get out there and try things; if it doesn’t work, you can adjust and learn from your mistakes to create better content in the future.

 There will always be a lot of hurdles to whatever you are doing when trying to reach customers.
 The most important thing is to have a plan.
 If you know what direction your business wants to go, then you can use social media to get there.
 Targeting the “sweet spot” in YOUR market is what you’re trying to accomplish, after all.